|TABLE OF CONTENTS|

 The engine work in the next chapter required taking everything in front of the transmission completely apart.
 Nothing gets put back together around here without being cleaned and maybe re-finished.
 Painting the transmission and rear axle was a quick scrape and spray job, when I put more paint than needed in the sprayer.

-The top grill is an early aluminum version that usually gets replaced by the all plastic one.
-After several attempts at a trailer wiring "tube" failed, the latest is a piece of flexible metal wire loom.
+The one-piece plastic top grill was replaced with the aluminum version that was used prior to 1971.
+After a failed attempt to bend a new wiring "tube", a piece of flexible metal wire loom was used.
+The chrome headlights were purchased from Harbor Freight for around $5 each.
+They are the correct size and shape, but come with an external wiring tube, and a strange double band around the lens.
+The Ford hollow headlight bolt fit thru them with a little effort, so the wiring can be concealed, a nickle chrome hole plug was used to cover the hole in the housing.
+The gasket was cut down so a single band could be used to secure the lens.
 The tail lights are some square LED trailer lights that were kicking around the shop.
 Tail light housings were painted blue, and fender brackets were fabricobbled to fit the existing holes in the fenders.
-The work light is a fairly common round plastic version.
+The work light is a fairly common round rubber version.
 It's a little weathered, but it works.

 Some of the rubber and plastic under the hood was cleaned and refreshed using my secret weapon.
 Lanolin hand cleaner cuts the crud and restores hardened rubber to look like new.
+I'd use lanolin on tires except the tire foam stuff is so much easier to use.
 Radiator hoses and steering wheel are new.
-The steering wheel hub and shift knobs are polished solid aluminum turnings that were done on my small lathe.
+The steering hub and shift knobs are polished billet aluminum turnings that were done on my small lathe.

-This is a link to the step-by-step SERIOUS ENGINE WORK that provided an opportunity to do a much better job fixing-up the engine area.
-This tractor is a beast now!
+This is a link to the step-by-step SERIOUS ENGINE WORK.
+Complete disassembly of everything in front of the transmission provided the opportunity to do a much better job cleaning and painting.
+This tractor is a beast!
 It runs great with plenty of power.

 Optimized for Firefox